mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/telemetry_derived/socorro_crash_v2/README.md

 Moving the job here removes the Spark cluster, the intermediate parquet, and the separate load job.
 The load is a single BigQuery load plus one transform query.

+Output was compared against the old table for 2026-07-28 and 2026-07-29 and is byte-for-byte identical for every record Spark parsed successfully.
+The one significant difference was that Spark inferred integer fields (notably `memory_measures.*`) as 32-bit, so reports with a value above 2^31-1 overflowed and were dropped to all-NULL rows (about 2% of daily volume).
+The  new job loads with an explicit INT64 schema and keeps those records.

 ### Schema

 `schema.yaml` is a copy of the current production table schema, so the migrated job targets the existing table shape without redefining it.
-The schemas is based on Schema is based on https://github.com/mozilla-services/socorro/blob/main/socorro/schemas/telemetry_socorro_crash.json.
+The schema is based on Schema is based on https://github.com/mozilla-services/socorro/blob/main/socorro/schemas/telemetry_socorro_crash.json.

 Differences from the upstream schema: